mrakgr/The-Spiral-Language/readme.md

 ##### Dimensionality Polymorphism

 In one of the previous chapters, it was mentioned that Spiral is not necessarily less typesafe than F#, and that in some cases the opposite is in fact the case.
-Whenever dynamism and therefore union types are needed, a step is made into an entirely different paradigm for languages with weaker type systems.
+Whenever dynamism and therefore union types are needed, a step is made into an entirely different paradigm for languages with weaker type systems due to have to push typechecking to runtime.

 ```
 List.take 5 [1;2;3] // An error at runtime.